-With all the added pressure that comes hand in hand with being a teenager or young adult, it isn’t surprising that so many suffer from stress.
+With all the added pressure that comes with being a young adult, it isn’t surprising that so many suffer from stress.
 But that doesn’t mean it’s necessarily normal or healthy; in fact, the most recent Stress in America report found that American teens report stress levels higher than what they believe is healthy.
-The good news is that there are things you can do to manage your stress levels, and this in turn will bring on a whole world of other benefits…
+The good news is that there are things you can do to manage your stress levels, and this in turn will bring on a whole world of other benefits.

 What it is

-Stress, in everyday terms, is a feeling that people have when they are overloaded and struggling to cope with demands.
+Stress, in everyday terms, is a feeling that people have when they are overloaded and struggling to cope with the demands on them.
 Some common symptoms include:

 - feeling irritable or angry

 - being sad or depressed

 You might also experience physical symptoms, such as:

 - changes in sleeping or eating habits